 Prior to his law career, Mark was a practicing and teaching environmental geologist from 1989 through 2006, working and/or teaching in Kansas, northern Mexico, Colorado, New Mexico, Wyoming, Idaho, Montana, New York, Connecticut, and Ohio.
 His technical specialties were groundwater contamination and geochemical migration, hazardous waste site investigation and remediation, plate tectonics, and environmental philosophy and education.
 He worked for two state agencies, a governmental subdivision, and several major consulting firms.
 In addition, Mark was a part-time adjunct college professor of geology at six universities between 1985 and 2007.
 He was a Miami Red(skin)hawk for his BA in geology, a Wichita State Wheatshocker for his MS in geology, a Binghamton Bearcat for post-graduate geology work, at The Union Institute and University to finish his Ph.D. in environmental geology and political history, and a Crusader for his J.D. from Capital University.

 After living and working in Connecticut, Kansas, and upstate New York, Mark returned to southwestern Ohio in 1992.
-He is currently settled in Spring Valley, Ohio with five cats, three daughters, two dogs, and one wife; his southern belle Barbara Lynne.
+He is currently settled in Spring Valley, Ohio with five cats, three daughters and two dogs.
 Mark’s hobbies include motorcycles and long-distance motorcycle travel on his beloved Honda Goldwing, golf, political advocacy, and football.
 He can be reached at 877.644.8181 or via mark@ bambergerlaw.com.